 Some parents find counseling helpful.
 Others turn to support groups.
 They let you connect with other families who are living with hearing loss.
 There are many online communities, or you can ask your doctor about groups in your area.
 The Alexander Graham Bell Association has a listing of chapters on its web site and offers meet-ups and conferences for families.

 "Many parents really enjoy the shared experience and validation of a support group," Houston says.

 Hearing sounds and speech from an early age will help your child learn language.
 Find simple ways to add sounds to their day:

 - Play games with your baby that teach imitation, like peekaboo, pat-a-cake, and the itsy bitsy spider.
 These games teach your baby about taking turns when they talk with others.

 - Talk about the things you’re doing.
 For example, "We’re driving to grandma’s house" or "Daddy is washing the dishes."

 - Read to your child.
 Describe the pictures as you go.
 As your child gets older, ask him to point to the pictures as you name them.
 Or ask your child to name the pictures.

 You know what's best for your child.
 If something in your plan isn’t working, let your team know.
 They should work with you to meet the goals you’ve set for your child.
 And if not, look for providers who will.

-"Being involved with your child’s care is one of the best things you can do to help your child succeed," says Houston.
-"So don’t be afraid to fight for what your child needs, and to ask lots of questions along the way."
+"Being involved with your child’s care is one of the best things you can do to help your child succeed," Houston says.
+"So don’t be afraid to fight for what your child needs and to ask lots of questions along the way."